This Is What it Means to Be Customizable

 These features and solutions are essentially practical specifications, and are at the heart of what TMV is all about.
 From retrofitting older locomotives to making sure a new connector is military grade, the range of customization seen across TMV’s project history is, (in informal terms), really cool.

 What follows is a buffet of TMV customization examples.
 We’ve responded to individual customer requirements in so many different ways, it would have been a lengthy article to present them all.
 Here are quick summaries of some of the coolest.
 Enjoy!

 El Paso Streetcars

 Streetcars for El Paso – Entire rebuild done by Brookville Equipment, fitted with TECU propulsion control system.
-Here are a few examples of requirements put forth and met:
+Here are a few examples of requirements met:

 - Required upgraded electrical components to ensure 20 additional years of reliable operation.

-- Intent was to produce vehicles with high reliability and to minimize in-service delays.
+- Intent to produce vehicles with high reliability and to minimize in-service delays.

 - Contract outlined a required minimum of ten years previous experience.
 TMV and Brookville Equipment were chosen based on their experience with the New Orleans Streetcars.